 In the video below I run through the basics of IAA and show you how to get Inter-App Audio working in several of the most popular IAA host apps: Cubasis, AUM and Beatmaker 3.
 If you aren’t using any of the apps then don’t fear!
 IAA is straightforward to implement and the process is pretty similar in every host app.

 Prior to Inter-App Audio being introduced by Apple, the only way to connect your audio apps was to download a third party app like Audiobus.
 However IAA made it easy for musicians to use their audio apps in conjunction with one another.
-Although an increasing number of apps are now supporting AUv3, many older apps don't have AUv3 capabilities meaning that for now IAA is still relevant.
+Although an increasing number of apps are now supporting AUv3, many older apps don’t have AUv3 capabilities.
+This means that for now Inter-App Audio is still relevant for mobile musicians.

 IAA apps are split into two categories: node apps and host apps.
 Node apps are the apps that are generating audio – which includes effects and instrument apps.
 Host apps, meanwhile, are the apps that receive the audio, this includes DAW apps like Cubasis and Garageband.

-The only requirement for using IAA is that both of the apps that you’re trying to connect must be IAA compatible as not all audio apps are.
+The only requirement for using IAA is that both of the apps that you’re connecting must be IAA compatible.
 You can find a full list of Inter-App Audio compatible apps here.